Should You Feed Wild Birds In The Fall? Absolutely!

 But we are all sure of one thing and that is that the bird migration will take place on a large scale basis twice each year.

 Bringing in feeders early during the fall season is a serious mistake.
 Autumn bird feeding is the time of year when wild birds are preparing for their long journey south.

 They are trying to stock up on body fat.
 Wild birds will frequent feeders more often and remain longer at the feeders to accomplish this task.

 If they have become accustomed to your feeders all summer as a source of food, taking them down to force the birds to leave could cause them hardship.
-It may prevent them from building the necessary body fat they require to supply them with energy.
+It may prevent them from building the necessary body fat they require for their long flight.

-Natural instinct is a very dominating factor in wildlife behaviour.
+The natural instinct is a very dominating factor in wildlife behavior.